Bagan95/FadeFrameUI-WOTLK/README.md

 Should look like this: "\Interface\AddOns\FadeFrameUI"

 ## Supported Addons
-This addon support and recommend [nibChatTabs](https://www.wowinterface.com/downloads/info16899-nibChatTabs.html)
+This addon support and recommends [nibChatTabs](https://www.wowinterface.com/downloads/info16899-nibChatTabs.html)

 By downloadning this addon and changing the nibChatTabs.toc to "## Interface: 30300" (instead of "## Interface: 50200") Without quates.